coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_quicksight.md

 - **Operational Dashboards**: Monitor operational metrics across departments, helping teams track performance, identify bottlenecks, and improve efficiency.
 - **Financial Reporting**: Facilitate financial reporting and forecasting, enabling finance teams to analyze budgets, expenses, and revenue trends.
 - **Product Analytics**: Understand product usage and adoption trends to inform product development and customer success strategies.

+## Security and Access Management

+QuickSight integrates with AWS Identity and Access Management (IAM) and supports multi-level access control:

+- **User Permissions**: Controls user access to dashboards, data sources, and features based on roles or specific permissions.
+- **Integration with AWS IAM and Active Directory**: Supports integration with AWS IAM and Amazon QuickSight's Enterprise Edition also allows integration with Active Directory for centralized user management.
+- **Encryption**: Offers encryption at rest and in transit to protect data, aligning with AWS’s security best practices.